Twin Suns: Casting

 "Twin Suns" marked Sam Witwer's final performance as Maul in Rebels, a role he had voiced since Maul's return in The Clone Wars.
 Witwer was accepting of Maul's death, having been prepared for it ever since he was called back for Rebels; he stated in an interview that his character "had more than his fair share at trying to make his mark on the Star Wars universe".
 With regards to Maul's future, Witwer described himself as only one of the character's "temporary caretakers", and believed that the episode would probably be his last as Maul.
 He was nonetheless proud of his contributions to the character and would be willing to return to the role if called upon.
-Witwer would indeed return as the voice of Maul in Solo: A Star Wars Story alongside Ray Park, who portrayed Maul in The Phantom Menace.
-Witwer also voiced Maul in seventh season of The Clone Wars, released in 2020.
+Witwer would indeed return as the voice of Maul in Solo alongside Ray Park, who portrayed Maul in The Phantom Menace.
+Witwer also voiced Maul in the final arc of The Clone Wars, the Siege of Mandalore, released in 2020, and is set to again reprise his role in the upcoming animated series Star Wars: Maul – Shadow Lord.

 Music

 Series composer Kevin Kiner composed the score for "Twin Suns" by combining motifs from familiar Star Wars music with new compositions.
-The episode also features the "Force Theme" by John Williams, which plays over the closing credits.
+The episode also features "The Force Theme" by John Williams, which plays over the closing credits.

 Promotion and release

-Clips from the episode depicting Kenobi and Maul first appeared in a trailer promoting the second half of season 3.
+Clips from the episode depicting Kenobi and Maul first appeared in a trailer promoting the second half of season three.
 Released in January 2017, the trailer drew anticipation and speculation from fans.
 A brief preview of the episode was released a week before its airing.

 "Twin Suns" first aired in the United States on Disney XD on March 18, 2017, and was broadcast in the United Kingdom five days later, on March 23.